 Killarneys Ultimate High Peaks Challenge marshals will be positioned along this ridge section.

 Climb, scramble and inch your way along the jagged ridge until reaching the next check point on the small cairned summit of Beenkeragh (Binn Chaorach – meaning the peak of sheep).
 This airy peak is the 2nd tallest mountain in the whole of Ireland and stands at a lofty 1010mtrs.

 On the more difficult sections of the ridge look out for the path lower down from the crest.
 This well-worn narrow track switches back and forth from the left and right side of the ridge and is recommended in windy conditions.
 If the winds are light you have the choice of how difficult a scramble you may wish to pursue.
 The more adventurous of you will want to follow the ridge crest all the way, whilst the walkers may want to avoid the excitement of the exposed areas.
 The rocky high point of this ridge section is known locally as “The Bones” and stands at an impressive elevation of 959mtrs high.
 The final ascent before reaching Binn Chaorachs rocky summit is a clamber up a large and extremely loose boulder field so once again great care required.

-You will now begin the long descent North East to the finishing line at Cronin’s Yard via the check point on the summit of Knockbrinnea 854mtrs – (GR 807 858) Lat 52°00.727N / Long 9°44.235 , the last and final peak of the entire Ultimate High Peaks Challenge !!!
+You will now begin the long descent North East to the finishing line at Cronin’s Yard via the summit of Knockbrinnea 854mtrs – (GR 807 858) Lat 52°00.727N / Long 9°44.235 , the last and final peak of the entire Ultimate High Peaks Challenge !!!

 The route from Beenkeragh to Knockbrinnea is relatively steep, rocky to begin with and over a worn track of sorts then grassy with little or no path and through dense bracken and heather.